 Unfortunately, the Supreme Court ruled in 2013 that Padilla does not apply retroactively.
 In other words, it helps only people whose criminal cases are currently open.
 Defendants whose convictions have already become final—that is, who are finished with all appeals or have passed the time when they could file an appeal—cannot reopen and challenge their convictions based on ineffective assistance of counsel.

 If you have been convicted of a state crime that makes you deportable and are unable to get your conviction vacated by any other means, you could try to get a pardon from your state governor, pardoning panel, or prisoner review board.

 Unfortunately, in some states this process could take years.
 If you have been convicted of a federal crime that makes you deportable, you could attempt to obtain a pardon from the President of the United States.
 If you are successful in getting a pardon, the conviction will not count against you and you can avoid deportation.

-If you have been arrested for a crime that could have immigration consequences -- most likely because it could be considered either a crime of moral turpitude or an aggravated felony -- you must take all possible measures to avoid a conviction.
+If you have been arrested for a crime that could have immigration consequences—most likely because it could be considered either a crime of moral turpitude or an aggravated felony—you must take all possible measures to avoid a conviction.
 Find out whether your attorney is familiar with the immigration consequences of your conviction and whether it is possible to plead your charge down to something that would not make you deportable.

-The other option is to take the risk and possible expense of a trial on the hope that you may be found not guilty of the offense you were charged with.
+The other option is to take the risk and possible expense of a trial on the hope that you might be found not guilty of the offense you were charged with.
 Even innocent people sometimes plead guilty to a crime just to avoid a trial.
 However, this is a decision that no immigrant should take lightly.
 It is especially important that your charges be handled competently, because if you are ever deported on the basis of committing certain types of crimes, it may not be possible for you to ever legally come to the United States again.